knative/docs/docs/functions/building-functions.md

 ## On-cluster Builds

 If you do not have a local Docker daemon running, or you are using a CI/CD pipeline, you might want to build your function on the cluster instead of using a local build.
-You can create an on-cluster build by using the `func deploy --remote` command.
+You can create an on-cluster build by using the `func deploy --remote` command, or if you already specified a Git URL before, you'll need to specify the flag as empty, using the `func deploy --remote --git-url=""` command.

 ### Prerequisites